ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 - Staff Members who are **not part of the Executive Committee and the Mappool Selectors** are permitted to join the tourney.

-- The registration phase of the tournament shall begin on April 1, 2018 and end on April 15, 2018.
-Only thirty-two (32) slots are opened for each tournament and players are either invited or asked to sign a registration form (invited players will be given priority), and will be seeded according to a criteria that is to be decided by the tournament organizers as they see fit.
+- The registration phase of the tournament shall begin on 2018-04-01 and end on 2018-04-15.
+Thirty-two (32) slots are initially opened for each tournament and players are either invited or asked to sign a registration form (invited players will be given priority), and will be seeded according to a criteria that is to be decided by the tournament organizers as they see fit.
+Additional slots may be added to the discretion of the Executive Committee.
 Players are allowed to join ANY of the four tournaments.

 - **The tournament staff has the right to revoke a player's registration if there is enough evidence against them**.